Enquire Now

 The following two tabs change content below.

-Arkadiusz is the SEO Manager at Webcertain, where he has been working since 2007.
-With a decade of hands-on experience in SEO, particularly in the area of technical SEO, he has helped clients with many challenges, ultimately leading to successful SEO campaigns.
+Arkadiusz is the Head of SEO at Webcertain, where he has been working since 2007.
+With almost two decades of hands-on experience in SEO, particularly in the area of technical SEO, he has helped clients with many challenges, ultimately leading to successful SEO campaigns.
 With this experience and strong analytical skills, he provides invaluable input to developing and deploying SEO strategies, improving the organic performance of websites and managing the workflow of SEO activities.
-Arkadiusz is from Poland, but grew up in Canada and moved to the UK in 2007.
+Arkadiusz is from Poland, and has also lived in Canada and the UK.

 10 Responses to How to structure XML sitemaps for global sites